Karanpatel-15/RecreationReservationBot/README.md

 # Reservation Automation Script

-A Python script that automates booking an activity through a web-based reservation system using Selenium.
+A Python script that automates booking activity through a web-based reservation system using Selenium.
+Make sure to start the script 1 minute before 6 pm EST.

 ## Features